 Government contractors are required to meet certain expectations and standards to remain DCMA compliant.
 This may include adhering to a set schedule based on what was laid out in the proposal and using any funds provided by the DCMA in a responsible manner.
 More notably, accounting tasks are important.

-Some of the primary reasons for failed DCMA compliance is improper bookkeeping, time tracking, and finances.
+Some primary reasons for failed DCMA compliance is improper bookkeeping, time tracking, and finances.
 There are 32 specific guidelines that contractors are expected to adhere to remain DCMA compliant.

 Who Must Be Compliant?